 Can I switch from a Visitor Visa to a Spouse Visa in the UK?

-No the immigration rules generally prohibit switching from a visitor category to a settlement route from within the UK.
+No the immigration rules generally do not allow switching from a visitor category to a settlement route from within the UK.

 What happens if my sponsor loses their job during the application?